flowerinthenight/hedge-cb/README.md

   --tags Key=Name,Value=hedge-asg \
   --vpc-zone-identifier "{subnet1,subnet2,subnet3}"

-# You can now SSH to the instance.
-Note that it might take some time before
+# You can now SSH to the instance(s).
+Note that it might take some time
-# ClockBound is running due to the need to build it in Rust.
-You can wait
+# before ClockBound is running due to the need to build it in Rust.
+You
-# for the `clockbound` process, or tail the startup script output, like so:
+# can wait for the `clockbound` process, or tail the startup script output,
+# like so:
 $ tail -f /var/log/cloud-init-output.log

 # Tail the service logs: